Cybersecurity: Penetration testing and ethical hacking tools.

 Learning Kali Linux for Security Testing, Penetration Testing and Ethical Hacking

-Nmap(Network Mapper) is a open source utility for network exploration and security auditing
+nmap(Network Mapper) is a open source utility for network exploration and security auditing

 Scan a range: